 Study Mathematics at the University of Birmingham

-The School of Mathematics is consistently ranked in the top 10 amongst Mathematics departments in the United Kingdom.
-Our teaching is backed up by ground breaking research in many areas of mathematics, such as fluid dynamics, analysis and group theory.
-At Birmingham, you will be taught by academics who are global experts in their fields.
-You will benefit from their varied research interests, which influence the programmes they teach.
+At the University of Birmingham you will be taught by academics who are global experts in their fields, and will benefit from their varied research interests, which influence the programmes they teach.

 Single Honours programmes